seanrcollings/arc/docs/converters.md

 ```
 Note that all convereters in `Config.converter` will have a function associated with it.
 This includes all custom converters.
 The functions will be named `convert_to_<indicator>`

-Note that if the script defines a custom converter, it's respective input function will need to be imported after it is added to `Config.converter` otherwise it doesn't yet exist to import.
+Note that if the command defines a custom converter, it's respective input function will need to be imported after it is added to `Config.converter` otherwise it doesn't yet exist to import.